CodecoolGlobal/solarwatch-new-features-general-zsbrigi/README.md

 3. Set environment variables:
    - If running locally, you must create the PostgreSQL database on your machine and set the connection details.
+   - Update application.properties (src/main/resources/application.properties) with your database credentials and security data or you can use terminal commands:
    - Option 1: Using PowerShell
      ```bash
      $env:DATABASE_URL="jdbc:postgresql://localhost:5432/solarWatch"